 Photo by Kyoto Free Photo

 Ohara is a district located about 20 km northeast of central Kyoto.

-It is in the valley formed by Takano River flowing into Kamo River at
+It is in the valley formed by Takano River flowing into Kamo River at its downstream.

 There is Mount Hiei about 7 km south of this district.

 This district had been a stopping point of the important road connecting Kyoto and Obama city facing the Sea of Japan.